Formation Dynamics of Quantum Droplets for Homonuclear and Heteronuclear Mixtures: Homonuclear versus heteronuclear systems

 Figure \ref{fig:formation_time} presents the formation time analysis for homonuclear and heteronuclear systems, as a function of interaction strength variations $\delta U$, as well as initial separation.

-For homonuclear droplets with initial Gaussian conditions, formation is essentially instantaneous with $t_{\text{form}} = 0.0$.
-This indicates that the smooth Gaussian profiles already satisfy the formation criteria at $t = 0$: the system merely evolves to confirm the sustained nature of the self-bound state.
-In contrast, runs initialized from discrete (delta-like) occupation exhibit delayed formation with $t_{\text{form}} \approx 0.4$, requiring time for the localized density to redistribute into a smooth droplet profile.
+Of the 63 homonuclear simulations, 54 resulted in a formed droplet, a success rate of 85.7\%.
+This is comparable to the 86.4\% success rate for heteronuclear droplet formation (38/44), indicating that mass asymmetry is not a barrier to droplet formation.

-The formation time does not show dependence on the interaction strength for Gaussian initial conditions: all runs achieve instantaneous formation regardless of the value of $\delta U$.
-This uniformity demonstrates that the formation criterion captures initial state preparation rather than dynamical condensation.
+Formation is essentially instantaneous for Gaussian initial conditions in both nuclear types ($t_{\text{form}}^{\text{(homo)}} = 0.14 \pm 1.0$ and $t_{\text{form}}^{\text{(hetero)}} = 0.0 \pm0.0$), with all but one of the homonuclear Gaussian cases already satisfying the formation criteria at $t = 0$, indicating that a system with a smooth Gaussian profile merely evolves to confirm the sustained nature of the self-bound state, regardless of mass ratio.
+Discrete initial conditions require $t_{\text{form}}^{\text{(homo)}} = 0.32 \pm 0.0$ and $t_{\text{form}}^{\text{(hetero)}} = 0.433\pm0.024$ for the localized density to be redistributed into a smooth droplet profile.
+The formation time does not show dependence on $\delta U$ for the initial Gaussian conditions (Figure \ref{fig:formation_time}, top row), suggesting that the formation criteria capture the preparation of the initial state rather than dynamical condensation.